3C0D/win11-TTS-everywhere-FR-EN/README.md

 ---

-**🎧 Happy Listening!** Transform any text into an engaging audio experience with intuitive controls, smart features, and built-in help that's always at your fingertips.
+**🎧 Happy Listening!** Transform any text into an engaging audio experience with intuitive controls, smart features, built-in help that's always at your fingertips, and now with the convenience of starting minimized for discreet operation.